yarnmengnus/tp/docs/UserGuide.md

 ![sortPriority](images/sortADV.png)

-**Note:** ProfPlan will sort the tasks that is displayed in the UI at the time when the command is run.
+:blue_book: **Note:** ProfPlan will sort the tasks that is displayed in the UI at the time when the command is run.

 <div style="page-break-after: always;"></div>